In this article, you will learn

 Control Display of Variable Images

-3. Handling of CSV Files
+3. Handling CSV Files

 3.1.
 Uploading CSV Files

-Uploading in the "Variable Data" Tab
+Uploading in the Tab «Variable Data»

-Figure 2: The initial view of a VDP job in the Variable Data tab
+Figure 2: The initial view of a VDP job in the tab Variable Data

 -

-Uploading in the VDP Editor
+Upload via the VDP Editor

-- After opening the VDP Editor, the Transform & General Settings tab [15] is automatically displayed in the settings area.
+- After opening the VDP Editor, the tab Transform & General Settings [15] is automatically displayed in the settings area.

 Figure 5: The Transform & General Settings in the VDP Editor

-Figure 7: The Transform & General Settings tab in the VDP Editor with an already assigned CSV file
+Figure 7: The tab Transform & General Settings in the VDP Editor with an already assigned CSV file

 3.2.
 Updating, Downloading, Deleting and Viewing CSV Files

-Updating CSV Files
+Update CSV Files

-- Switch to the Variable Data tab.
+- Navigate to the tab Variable Data.

-- Click the Replace CSV File button [18].
+- Click the button Replace CSV File [18].

 Delete CSV File

-- Switch to the Variable Data tab.
+- Navigate to the tab Variable Data.

-- Click the Delete CSV File button [19].
+- Click the button Delete CSV File [19].

 Deleting a CSV file